nickjwhite/diogenes/README.md

 above are put the build/ directory, and the final lexical data which is used used by Diogenes at runtime is put in the dependencies/data directory, whence it is read by diogenes-server.pl.

+### Step 5

+There is one more, optional, step, which is to integrate information on where words can be found in the print versions of the _Thesaurus Linguae Latinae_ and the _Oxford Latin Dictionary_.
+The PDFs of the _TLL_ can be downloaded from the website of the Bayerische Akademie der Wissenschaften by hand, via the Diogenes Electron interface, or by running on the command line:

+    server/tll-pdf-download.pl path/to/destination/folder

+If you also have a PDF of the _OLD_ that has the running heads as bookmarks, you can extract the necessary information from that as well.
+To do so, run:

+    make -f mk.pdf-data TLLDIR=/path/to/tll/directory OLDFILE=/path/to/old/file